 Compensation - A retiree's compensation will be within MW existing pay range and managed to market, based on the scope of work, duties and responsibilities.
-Position is not eligible for pay increases.
+Pay increases will be at the discretion of the GM and will be reviewed if assignment lasts longer than 6 months.